zanedr/front-end-submissions-public/1701/mod-4/byob/dave-hubertus-byob-submission.md

 **30 points**: Project has a running test suite that covers happy and sad paths for each endpoint.
 Error handling has been implemented and linter is passing.

 * We want to use an environment variable [here](https://github.com/dhubertus/byob/blob/master/test/routes.spec.js#L12) rather than hard-coding the JWT.
+'
+* Error handling in places like [this](https://github.com/dhubertus/byob/blob/master/server.js#L218) [this](https://github.com/dhubertus/byob/blob/master/server.js#L180) and [this](https://github.com/dhubertus/byob/blob/master/server.js#L198) could be more specific.
+Are they missing the required selection parameter?
+Tell them so and show them how to format their request appropriately or point them to the documentation that makes sense here.

 ### JavaScript Style